The Ultimate Guide to Creating a Will

 Do I Need to Create a Will?

 No matter how old you are or what your net worth is, you should consider creating a will.
 If you die without a will, a probate court will decide who will inherit your belongings, take care of your pets, get custody of your children, appoint an executor of your estate, etc. There is no guarantee that the probate court will honor your or your family’s desires for what should happen.
 However, a valid will can ensure that those matters are decided in accordance with your wishes.
-If you’re over 18 years of age and are legally considered to be “of sound mind”, there’s nothing stopping you from making a will today.
+If you’re over 18 years of age and are legally considered to be “of sound mind”, there’s nothing stopping you from making a will today from the comfort of your own home.

 Can I Create My Own Will Without a Lawyer?